 To complete the AD access configuration

-Provide the AD credentials for USM Anywhere
+Provide the AD credentials for USM Anywhere:

 - Active Directory IP Address: Enter the IP address for the AD server.

-- Password: Enter your administrator's password.
+- Password: Enter your admin's password.

 - Domain: Enter the domain for the AD instance.

 Click Scan Active Directory.

 After a successful launch of the scan, a confirmation dialog box opens.

 Upon completion, another dialog box opens and provides information about the number of assets USM Anywhere discovered.
 It also prompts you to decide if you want to scan for hosts and services running in your environment.

 Click Cancel to opt out of this scan.